hoseony/stm32f407-bare-metal/uart/uart.md

 2. The UART sets `RXNE`.
 3. The interrupt handler runs.
 4. The handler reads `DR`.
-5. The byte gets stored into a software buffer.
+5. The byte gets stored in a software buffer.
 6. The main loop can read from that buffer later.

-For UART4, the handler looks like this:
+For UART4, the handler looks like this (for others it basically looks the same):

 ```c
 void UART4_IRQHandler(void) {